Anthony Kenny

-Sir Anthony John Patrick Kenny (born 16 March 1931) is a British philosopher whose interests lie in the philosophy of mind, ancient and scholastic philosophy, the philosophy of religion, and the philosophy of Wittgenstein of whose literary estate he is an executor.
-With Peter Geach, he has made a significant contribution to analytical Thomism, a movement whose aim is to present the thought of St. Thomas Aquinas in the style of analytic philosophy.
-He is a former president of the British Academy and the Royal Institute of Philosophy.
+Sir Anthony John Patrick Kenny (16 March 1931 – 3 August 2026) was a British philosopher whose interests lay in the philosophy of mind, ancient and scholastic philosophy, the philosophy of religion, and the philosophy of Wittgenstein of whose literary estate he was an executor.
+With Peter Geach, he made a significant contribution to analytical Thomism, a movement whose aim is to present the thought of St. Thomas Aquinas in the style of analytic philosophy.
+He was a president of the British Academy and the Royal Institute of Philosophy.

 Education and early career

 Kenny was born in Liverpool on 16 March 1931, the son of John and Margaret (Jones) Kenny.

-Kenny initially trained as a Roman Catholic priest at the Venerable English College, Rome, where he received a degree of Licentiate of Sacred Theology (STL) degree.
-He was ordained in 1955 and served as a curate in Liverpool (1959–63).
+He initially trained as a Roman Catholic priest at the Venerable English College, Rome, where he received a degree of Licentiate of Sacred Theology (STL) degree.
+He was ordained in 1955 and served as a curate in Liverpool (1959–1963).

 Having received his DPhil from the University of Oxford (St Benet's Hall) in 1961, he also worked as an assistant lecturer at the University of Liverpool (1961–63).
-However, he questioned the validity of Roman Catholic doctrine and has been an agnostic since the late 1960s.
-He was returned to the lay state in 1963, but according to canon law his priestly ordination remains valid.
+However, he questioned the validity of Roman Catholic doctrine and had been an agnostic since the late 1960s.
+He was returned to the lay state in 1963, but according to canon law his priestly ordination remained valid.
 He was never released from his obligation of clerical celibacy and was therefore excommunicated on his marriage in 1965 to Nancy Gayley with whom he had two sons, Charles and Robert.